 Minors Can't File Personal Injury Claims

-First, you have to understand how minors can't file a personal injury claim.
 Children under the age of 18 can't file a claim, and they will need an adult to file the claim on their behalf.
-The actual process of filing the claim will have resemblances to how you'd file a claim for injuries to yourself.
+The actual process will have resemblances to how you'd file a claim for injuries to yourself.
 In some cases, the process could get complicated, but we will cover that soon.
-However, we'd advise that you do this with the careful guidance of a child injury lawyer Los Angeles law firm.
+However, we'd advise that you do this with the careful guidance of a child injury lawyer in Los Angeles.

 You could potentially wait until your child turns 18, but we advise against this because of how you can lose some of the most essential evidence.
 Still, if you have a child close to turning 18, you could use this to your advantage.
 You could file a statute of limitations claim extension.
 This extends your claim, and you will avoid the complications of filing.